Employment law- Furlough Leave

 Will I lose out on my redundancy payment if my employer gives me the choice of furlough or a termination of employment?

-Whether they can do this would largely depend on what the variation clause says, but it should definately be argued that furlough is not something which it is reasonable to enforce under a variation clause.
-Instead, your employer should be either fully paying your salary or making you redundant (and paying you the appropriate redundancy payment).
+Whether they can do this would largely depend on what the variation clause says, but it could still be argued that furlough is not something which is reasonable to enforce whether you have variation clause or not.
+If you do not want to be furloughed, you should insist that you either your full salary must be maintained or failing that, you should be made redundant (and receive the appropriate redundancy payment).

 My employer does not want to put me on furlough (instead of making me redundant) because it will have to pay my wages now then wait to be reimbursed.
 Is there anything I can do?